KuanKongy/FloowForge/api/README.md

   Supabase projects.
 The API normalizes `SUPABASE_URL`, so either `https://<ref>.supabase.co` or `https://<ref>.supabase.co/rest/v1` will work, but the project root URL is still preferred.
-- Runs are queued via Arq (`run_flow` job).
+- Runs are queued via Redis Streams.
 The worker calls [`engine/executor.py`](engine/executor.py) which broadcasts each `node_started` / `node_succeeded` / `node_failed` event to the Supabase
   Realtime channel `run:{run_id}` — the editor subscribes to this channel.
-- Scheduler boots on app startup, loads active schedule triggers, and adds cron jobs that enqueue runs via Arq.
+- Scheduler boots on app startup, loads active schedule triggers, and adds cron jobs that enqueue runs via Redis Streams.

 ## AI model status